pionl/laravel-chunk-upload/readme.md

 You can update the `chunk.name.use` settings for custom usage.

 #### Cross domain request
 When using uploader for the cross domain request you must setup the `chunk.name.use` to browser logic instead of session.
+From version `1.1.4` the session is uses only if initialized by the laravel (if using api endpoint it will not be initialized and browser data will be used as fallback).

     "use" => [
         "session" => false, // should the chunk name use the session id?
 The uploader muset send cookie!,